jnises/git-suggest-reviewers/README.md

 210 Kate <kate@example.com>
 100 Ramon <ramon@example.com>
 ```
-sorted by the number of line authored by that developer.
+sorted by the number of lines authored by that developer.